 It’s always good to finish the day off with a story.
 Make sure you are sitting nice and comfortably.

-We hope you had a fab day and a great start to the week.
-Remember to always try your best and to keep that growth mindset.
+We hope you have had a fab day and a great start to the week.
+Remember to always try your best and keep that growth mindset.

-Bye for now and we'll see you all tomorrow for another great day!
+Bye for now and see you all tomorrow for another great day!